Chances of getting pregnant after assisted conception treatment

 It is a key piece of information, so you should make sure that it has been duly audited by an independent entity to ensure its reliability.

-At EUGIN, the likelihood of getting pregnant has been audited by TÜV, the prestigious German certification provider, and reflects our vast experience with the thousands of women who have undergone their treatment at our clinic.
+At EUGIN, the likelihood of getting pregnant has been audited by TÜV, the prestigious German certification provider, and reflects our vast experience with the thousands of women who have undergone treatment at our clinic.

 The success rate for Artificial insemination is cumulative, and usually reaches its peak after three attempts.
 This is reflected in the following results: